MSUSeconRobotics/secon2019-20/README.md

 ---

 ## Robot230
 Managed by Sam Madden
 ![Robot picture coming soon][Robot230 Picture]

-A robot built to push arcade buttons using the **hockeystick method** (_use of an L shaped arm on a servo_) at each of the ten buttons.
+It is built to push arcade buttons using the **hockeystick method** (_use of an L shaped arm on a servo_) at each of the ten buttons.
 Its method of expanding to all the buttons is the **Dorito method** (_use of two solid side platforms that swing out_).

 ---

 ## PointyShark
 Managed by Oakley Edington
 ![Robot picture coming soon][PointyShark Picture]

-A robot built to push arcade buttons use the **linear pusher method** (_use of a rotational to linear motion converter on a servo_) at each of the ten buttons.
+It is built to push arcade buttons use the **linear pusher method** (_use of a rotational to linear motion converter on a servo_) at each of the ten buttons.
 Its method of expanding to all the buttons is also the **Dorito method**.

 ---